 - Traumatology & saving lives of children hurt in accidents

-- Saving lives of newborns and very young children
+- Saving the lives of newborns and very young children

 - Children's Nephrology

-- Saving lives of children with birth defects
+- Saving the lives of children with congenital disabilities

 - Introducing modern methods of diagnosis and treatment in neonatology and paediatrics

 - Providing equipment for adequate and dignified care of elderly patients

 Apart from purchasing equipment for Polish hospitals, we have initiated and financed eight medical programmes.

 We also aim to introduce CPR and first aid lessons for children in primary schools across the country.